 Enablex (darifenacin) Disease Interactions

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Gastrointestinal Obstruction, Ulcerative Colitis, Myasthenia Gravis, Constipation
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Gastrointestinal Obstruction, Ulcerative Colitis, Myasthenia Gravis, Constipation

 Darifenacin is contraindicated in patients with gastric retention.
 Darifenacin, like other anticholinergic drugs, may decrease gastrointestinal motility and should be used with caution in patients with gastrointestinal obstructive disorders and conditions such as severe constipation, ulcerative colitis, and myasthenia gravis because of the risk of gastric retention.

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Glaucoma (Narrow Angle)
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Glaucoma (Narrow Angle)